RobSero/search-and-play/README.md

 We used Insomnia to test the various APIs and we were judging which one to use on the following criteria:
 - Ease of documentation
-- How strict the API wwas in terms of what params were sent
+- How strict the API was in terms of what params were sent
 - The selection of songs available
 - The detail of the API response for a song

 After assessing the APIs, we settled on using iTunes Search API mainly because of how forgiving the API was for what params were sent to it.
-Ultimately it would be users who are searching for songs on the app and so poor grammer and spelling mistakes would not have crashed the app because iTunes were very good at figuring out what was typed and still sent a response.
+Ultimately it would be users who are searching for songs on the app and so poor grammar and spelling mistakes would not have crashed the app because iTunes were very good at figuring out what was typed and still sent a response.

  Many other apps we tried would reject the http request if it was spelt wrong and this would have led to the app failing.